Last Updated on January 1, 2023

 These loyal, sociable, and playful pups can live happily in tiny homes or apartments.
 They do need constant grooming and vigorous exercise so active families work best.

-26. Japanese Chin Pomeranian mix (Chineranian)
+26. Japanese Chin Pomeranian mix (AKA Chineranian)

 Breeds: Japanese Chin and Pomeranian mix